The Vaulting Effect

 Is it the spirit that has become incarnate, or are some higher beings who have given us a hand?
 Star travelers, for example?
 The famous terraformers of which this site is abundantly echoed?
 I have my little idea on the issue, I’m preparing an article about it, an article that, I’m sure, will make noise in the Landerneau alien-allergic.
 Too bad for them.
 And too bad for me, who will receive their insults once more!

-I’m going my way, and without worrying about anything, I’m going my way, said the old song.
+I’m on my way, nothing can worry me, I’m on my way, said the old song.

 The sacred medieval construction is based on an ignored principle, that of alternating polarization.
 The stones are polarized naturally, that is to say that they remember in the position that they occupied in the bedrock before being extracted by the quarries.
 When I say they remember, it’s an image.
 Let’s say that these data are engrammed in stone.
 So we can say that the stones remember, they record images that they can restore to the sensitives.
 This quality is used by our modern technologies, especially with crystal.